DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - A data retention policy can help to ensure that outdated data is purged, removing potential additional costs for discovery, and reducing the amount of data that may need to be produced for lawsuits.
 Many organizations have aggressive retention policies to both reduce the cost of storage and limit the amount of data that is kept on hand and discoverable.
       - Laws and regulations that apply to an organization often dictate how long to save data.
 Still, all organizations should keep data as long as they are required to do so.
       - Always consult the organization's record retentions policy to determine the appropriate length of time to preserve records
+          - 📝The organization should reference its user agreement documents along with government regulations.
+For example, they may want to delete data when it is no longer needed.
+This would allow them to follow the European Union (EU) General Data Protection Regulation (GDPR) Article 5, which states that data is to be retained only for the amount of time it is required.
+Additionally, this would allow the organization to avoid legal issues in the future if the data they stored was involved in a crime, but the data is no longer stored with them.
+By having this data still in storage, the organization may have to oblige court orders to provide copies of all data, which could be burdensome to the company.
   - Three fundamental retention policy questions:
     - ⚒️**How to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account
     - ⚒️**How long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)